Automatic Multi-Purpose Bonder

 Used to pick up components with the placement arm directly from blue tape.
 Supports snap rings and wafer frames.

-Used to flip components prior to face-down assembly.
+Allows flipping of components prior to face-down assembly.

 Integration of dispensing systems for applying adhesive, flux, solder paste or other pasty material.
 Various supported types like time-pressure, volume and jet dispensers.